 The Model is silent in the areas of human resources, training, and quality assurance.
 Currently, it is the position of the Council that these horizontal activities are implicit in the Model and there are other highly qualified organizations that are chiefly concerned with how an organization should train, retain, organize, and conduct their quality programs.
 Just as the Council recognized the requirements for marketing and sales in commercial organizations, the Council is not minimizing the importance of these activities, but they are currently out of scope for Supply Chain Operations Reference Model.

 The Practices section consists of best practices organized by original objective:

-- SCOR: Improving overall supply chain operational performance.
+- SCOR Model: Improving overall supply chain operational performance.
 These best practices focus on the Reliability, Responsiveness, Agility, Cost and/or Asset Management Efficiency performance attributes.

 - GreenSCOR: Improving the environmental footprint of the supply chain.

 - Risk Management: Improving (mitigating) the risks of an undesired event taking place, limiting the impact of such an event and improving the ability to recover from the event.

 Best practices are best described as unique ways to configure a set of processes (Configuration), unique ways to automate a set of processes (Technology) and/or unique ways to perform a set of processes (Knowledge) that result in significant better results.
 No codification exists for Best Practices at this time.

 The People section of Supply Chain Operations Reference Model is new.
 Starting revision 10 Supply Chain Model incorporates a standard for describing skills required to perform tasks and manage processes.
 Generally these skills are supply chain specific.
 Some skills identified may be applicable outside the supply chain process domain.